Quench Dynamics of a Fermi Gas with Strong Non-Local Interactions: Quench Dynamics

 To probe the interplay of interactions and tunneling in our system, we use light patterned with a spatial light modulator to initialize the system in a charge density wave state of atoms in state $\ket{3}$.
 The initial density pattern approximates a square wave with period $\lambda=\SI{4}{a_{latt}}$ and width $w=\SI{7}{a_{latt}}$, with the average density oscillating between $n\sim0$ and $n\sim0.7$. (see Figs.~\hyperref[fig:fig4]{\ref*{fig:fig4}a-b}).
 Dynamics in a lattice with $t=h\times\SI{1.7}{\kHz}$ is initiated by suddenly turning off the patterning potential while keeping walls in the $y$-direction as in \cite{Guardado-Bakr2020}.
-We average the density profiles over the non-hopping direction and observe a qualitative change in the dynamics as we increase $V/t$ (here $V\equiv |V_{10}|$) from 0 to 2.9 (Fig.~\hyperref[fig:fig4]{\ref*{fig:fig4}c}).
-To emphasize the evolution of the pattern, we scale the data to account for atom loss during the evolution \cite{SuppOnline}.
+We average the density profiles over the non-hopping direction and observe a qualitative change in the dynamics as we increase $V/t$ (here $V\equiv |V_{10}|$) from 0 to 2.9(2) (Fig.~\hyperref[fig:fig4]{\ref*{fig:fig4}c}).
+To emphasize the evolution of the pattern, we scale the data to account for atom loss during the evolution (App.~\ref{app:quenchlifetime}).
 In the non-interacting quench, we observe that the phase of the charge density wave inverts at a time $\sim \hbar/t$ as is expected for a coherent evolution \cite{Brown-Bakr2019}.
 For strong interactions, the decay of the charge density wave slows down and the system retains a memory of its initial state for longer times.

-If longer range interactions are ignored, this can be understood to be a result of the conservation of the number of ``bonds" between nearest-neighbor atoms in the limit $t/V\rightarrow0$.
-In particular, states of the form $``11001100..."$ along the hopping direction, which the imprinted density pattern attempts to approximate, are dynamically frozen in that limit \cite{Tomasi-Pollmann2019}.
+This can be understood as an interplay between two conservation laws: the intrinsic U(1) particle number ($\hat{N}=\sum_x\hat{n}_x$) conservation as well as an emergent conservation of the number of bonds $\hat{N}_b=\sum_{x}\hat{n}_x\hat{n}_{x+1}$.
+The latter becomes a conserved quantity when the longer range interactions are ignored, and in the limit of infinite $V/t$.
+States of the form $\ket{...0011001100...}$ along the hopping direction, which the imprinted density pattern attempts to approximate, would be completely frozen in the limit of infinite $V/t$ \cite{Tomasi-Pollmann2019}.
+For a large but finite $V$, moving a single atom (and hence breaking a bond) costs an energy of up to $3V$, which is energetically unfavorable, and hence leads to reduced relaxation dynamics.

 To quantify the difference in the dynamics of the different quenches, we employ two different methods.
 The first is to fit a sinusoid of the form $n(x,t) = A\sin{(2\pi x/\lambda + \phi)} + B$ to determine the amplitude of the wave relative to its mean, $A/B$ (Fig.~\hyperref[fig:fig4]{\ref*{fig:fig4}d}).
 The fit is restricted to $\abs{x}\leq \SI{6}{a_{latt}}$, and $\phi$ is fixed by the initial pattern.
 The second method is to calculate the autocorrelation function